hedgertronic/pulse-throw/README.md

 ## Data Filtering Functions

-The `pulse` module contains functions that can filter event data based on certain characteristics.
+The `pulse_throw` module contains functions that can filter event data based on certain characteristics.

 ### Filter By Tag